 3. What happens to applications that are not successful?

-The Scientific Committee are not able to provide neither feedback nor explanation on the reason why projects have been unsuccessful.
+The Steering Committee is not able to provide feedback or explanation on the reason why projects were not selected.